 RM assists risk owners in defining the target risk exposure and reporting adequate risk-related information throughout the organization.
+Beyond this, RM work with control owners to facilitate the attestation process and ensure that controls are designed and operating effectively.
+Partially ineffective or ineffective controls are challenged by the RM function and must be actioned by control owners.
 The Compliance Function monitors various specific risks such as noncompliance with applicable laws and regulations.